Priya2021-ai/data-engineering-project/README.md

 ## Overview

 This project demonstrates a complete data engineering pipeline using Azure services.
-Data is ingested using Azure Data Factory, transformed using PySpark in Azure Databricks, stored in Azure Data Lake Storage (ADLS Gen2), loaded into Azure Synapse Analytics and visualized using Power BI.
+Data is ingested using Azure Data Factory, transformed using PySpark in Azure Databricks, stored in Azure Data Lake Storage (ADLS Gen2), loaded into Azure Synapse Analytics and visualized using Power BI.The goal is to ingest raw data, transform it across multiple layers and generate meaningful business insights.

 ## Architecture

 ADF → ADLS (Bronze) → Databricks (Silver) → ADLS → Synapse (Gold) → Power BI